astropy/astropy/docs/development/index.rst

 {%else%}

-To read the full contributor documentation, you will need to go to the :ref:`latest developer version of the documentation
+To read the developer documentation, you will need to go to the `latest developer version of the documentation <https://docs.astropy.org/en/latest/development/index.html>`_.
-<astropy-dev:developer-docs>`.

 {%endif%}